 New faculty and staff users can get started creating and distributing surveys right away.

-- The Five-Step Program will teach you all you need to know to get started.
-It includes recorded trainings and survey building activities that can be completed in less than 3 hours.
+- These Qualtrics Guides will teach you all you need to know to get started.
+It includes recorded trainings and survey building activities.

-- Qualtrics University Online has over 100 articles with videos, step-by-step guides and tips ready to answer any question you can think of.
+- Qualtrics Support has over 100 articles with videos, step-by-step guides and tips ready to answer any question you can think of.

 - Experts have also written a few Free eBooks that are available for download.
 Be sure to check them out as they cover everything about Qualtrics and provide an introduction to Market Research concepts.